ktaletsk/taletskiy-com/content/experience.md

 draft: false
 layout: "experience"
 ---

-My career path has been defined by a passion for pushing technological boundaries and delivering impactful solutions in Machine Learning, AI, and Software Development.
+My career path has been defined by a passion for pushing technological boundaries and delivering impactful solutions in Software Development, AI, and Data Science tooling.

+Here is a story I like to tell about how my career started: I went from Jupyter user to Jupyter developer.
+During my time at grad school studying for PhD, I transitioned our lab from using Mathematica for data analsysis and fitting to Python + Jupyter.
+When working on a paper, I created the accompaning notebook on Colab, which showcased equation rendering, translation to code, computation and visualization of results.
+The paper ultimately got rejected, but the hiring manager was so impressed by the notebook, he offered me to build Jupyter-based Data Science platform for them!

 As you'll discover, each role in my journey has been more than just a position—it's been an opportunity to solve complex problems and create meaningful technological advancements.
-From developing sophisticated financial prediction models at Marva.ai to engineering efficient ML pipelines at Knowledge Solutions India, and pioneering digital marketing strategies at Laugh Out Loud Ventures, each experience has built upon the last.
+From developing algorithms for FDA-approved medical device and building AI assistants and tools to designing, implementing and leading entire Data Science platforms each experience has built upon the last.

-And like my continued contributions to Open Source, I'm just getting started.

-The question isn't whether you need someone with my skills—it's whether you're ready for the results I deliver.
+I was fortunate enough to have opportunity to work with and contribute back to open-source tools, especially around Jupyter.
+Python community is near and dear to my heart.

+Take a look at my experience and reach out if you are interested in working with me